codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 ✅ Universal routes and navigation
 ✅ Data resolvers, REST and GraphQL API's

-> All at the ease of copy-pasting a folder from one project to another.
+> All at the ease of copy-pasting a workspace folder from one project to another.

 ### Workspace benefits?